JoelCourtney/joelcourtney.github.io/pages/hadron.md

  * nested lists will not preform matrix operations correctly.
  *
  * It stands to reason that I will include a flatten-esque built-in function
- * for converting between the two.
+ * for converting between the two, but it doesn't exist yet.
  */

 ( // This is a matrix